jeftegoes/AwsOverview/Database/Amazon RDS.md

 - In Multi-AZ deployments, both primary and standby instances are upgraded at the same time.
 - Downtime lasts until the upgrade process is complete.
 - The duration of downtime depends on the size of the DB instance.

+## 14.1.
+Multi-AZ Failover

+- Amazon RDS provides high availability and failover using **Multi-AZ deployments**.
+- Multi-AZ deploys a **synchronous standby replica** in a different Availability Zone for:
+  - Data redundancy.
+  - Minimizing latency spikes during backups.
+  - Enhancing availability during maintenance or failures.
+- Failover is **automatic**, requiring no administrative action.
+- During failover, the **CNAME record is updated** to point to the standby, which becomes the new primary.
+  - This ensures the **database URL remains the same** and failover is seamless.

 # 15. Summary